annie-kayal/project-4/README.md

             token = jwt.encode({'sub': user.id}, settings.SECRET_KEY, algorithm='HS256')
             return Response({'token': token, 'message': f'Welcome back {user.username}!'})
     ```
     - Once users have successfully registered, they will be able to login and have access to the views in the fitness app.
-However, this endpoint also decifiers if the user has already registered using the `get_user` function by checking if the email address requested is within the database.
+However, this endpoint also deciphers if the user has already registered using the `get_user` function by checking if the email address requested is within the database.
 If this is passed, the POST request will also run the `check_password` function provided by Django’s default user authentication.
 If this is all passed, the user is given a JSONWebToken which is stored into the localStorage through the front-end and passes the `isAuthenticated` permission.

 3. <h4 style='text-decoration: underline'> Profile View </h4>